assadnavi/assadnavi.github.io/_posts/2023-09-18-coding-interview-quicksort.md

 ## How does quicksort work ?

-Quicksort is a recursive function to sort an array of numbers.
-The function can be split into multiple steps.
-Let's present the steps and then look at a concrete example.
+The quicksort function takes as an input an array of numbers, and returns its input sorted.
+Let's present its steps and then look at a concrete example.
-1. If the array is empty, it is sorted.
+1. If the input array is empty, it is sorted.
 Otherwise go to step 2
 2. Select the first element of the array (called **pivot**)
 3. Find all the elements smaller or equal than the pivot (excluding the pivot)
 4. Find all the elements greater than the pivot